engineersCode/facultydev1/README.md

 ### Write your own content with Jupyter

 Developing original content using Jupyter is fun!
 We have learned many tricks that could be helpful to participants: how to use version control with Jupyter notebooks, how to collaborate with others, how to build lessons using good instructional design, and how to share the materials with students.
-We will give an introduction to using GitHub to organie your class materials, and to track the progress of your development using the project-management tools provided by GitHub.
+We will give an introduction to using GitHub to organize your class materials, and to track the progress of your development using the project-management tools provided by GitHub.
 We'll also discuss some of the tools we use to develop student assignments using Jupyter, particularly to get these assignments auto-graded.

 ### Guest presentations